BillHertzing/ATAP.Utilities/SolutionDocumentation/LoadingNewComputer.md

 Notes:

 - The IP address that start with `169.254.x.x` are unexpected, and according to this article [WinRM Strange ListeningOn Addresses](https://social.technet.microsoft.com/Forums/windows/en-US/3082d5ab-b018-4d99-8697-81cefc4b3543/winrm-strange-listeningon-addresses), come from the "Microsoft Failover Cluster Virtual Adapter", which is hidden.
-Later steps will remove the Failover Clustering feature and will modify the `ListeningOn` values for both the HTTP and HTTPS listeners.
+- Later steps will remove the Failover Clustering feature
+- Later steps will disable the HTTP listener, and install a WSMan certificate generated by the organizations internal PKI infrastructure.
+- Later steps will setup the TrustedHosts list for the WWSman service
 - The hostname shown will be the initial host name generated when the OS is installed.
-Later steps will change the hostname, and modify the hostname entries in the WinRM Listenere (TBD!)
+Later steps will change the hostname, and modify the hostname entries in the WinRM Listener

 ```